rainbowdashlabs/sql-java/docs/02/datatypes/postgresql.md

 The varchar is a string with a variable maximum size.
 Unlike CHAR is does not add any padding.

-Unlike other databases a varchar witout an explicit limit is unlimited and equal to the TEXT in behaviour
+Unlike other databases a varchar without an explicit limit is unlimited and equal to the TEXT in behaviour

 Theoretically the maximum size is 65,532 characters.
 If you use utf8 which requires up to 4 bytes per char you are down to 21,844 characters in the worst case.